~ Jennifer Cluggish, Suzuki Violin Coordinator

-The mission of the Washington Conservatory Suzuki Academy is to foster joyful young violinists and nurture a high level of musical excellence in children beginning at age 4, founded on the Suzuki Talent Education tenets:
+The mission of the Washington Conservatory Suzuki Academy is to foster joyful young violinists, violists, and cellists, and nurture a high level of musical excellence in children beginning at age 4, founded on the Suzuki Talent Education tenets:

-The Washington Conservatory Suzuki Academy provides the highest quality Suzuki violin instruction by expert faculty including:
+The Washington Conservatory Suzuki Academy provides the highest quality Suzuki instruction by expert faculty including:

 More than fifty years ago, Japanese violinist Shinichi Suzuki (1898- 1998) developed a philosophy of teaching music to young children based on the principles of language.
 He noticed that all children learned to speak their native tongue through consistent, nurturing exposure and by listening and repeating.
 He applied these same principles to teaching violin and called his approach the Mother-Tongue Method.

 Dr. Suzuki believed that all children have musical talent and every child can succeed when given the best possible environment - where the parent/guardian and teacher work closely together, giving the student loving encouragement.

 The Suzuki method offers the parent/guardian and child a unique opportunity to develop their relationship and share the joy of music together.